adityakkpk/musicnextjs/README.md

 * Creating Featured webinar Component and added sone cards with hover effect.
 * Use the `Hover Effect` card component from `Aceternity UI`.

+## Day 9 - Animated ToolTip and wavy background

+* Animated Tooltip
+    - Made a responsive Animated Tooltip using `Aceternity UI`.

+* Wavy Background
+    - Made a Wavy Background using `Aceternity UI`.